TormodLandet/raschii/documentation/wave_models.rst

 for the air phase.
 Using a stream function ensures an exactly divergence free velocity field.

-The "Fenton" stream function is linear in the unknown parameters when the wave elevation is known.
+The :ref:`Fenton stream function <eq_fenton_sf>` is linear in the unknown parameters on the free surface when the wave elevation :math:`\eta` is known.
 The air-phase velocities are computed after the water wave has been established, so this means that the expansion coefficients :math:`B_{1..N}` can be found by a simple linear solve to satisfy that the free surface is a stream function also in the air phase.

-In order to use the "Fenton" stream function the z-coordinate is flipped such that the velocity is purely horizontal a distance ``depth_air`` above the free surface.
+The same collocation method as in the *Fenton* wave model is used to construct the equation system for the unknown coefficients and the same equi-distant collocation points are used.
+In order to use the Fenton stream function the z-coordinate is flipped such that the air velocities are purely horizontal a specified "depth" above the free surface.

 .. #############################################################################